Former Ravens Cheerleader Summer Wilson Featured In Sports Illustrated Swimsuit Edition

 “There are young women, and men, or whoever out there, who look at this and see themself here,” Wilson said.
 “Not seeing it and thinking oh I need to change myself to be “that” beautiful, I see myself in someone in this magazine.”

 Another woman with Maryland ties was featured in this year’s SI Swim.
-American Women’s Lacrosse player and University of Maryland graduate Alex Aust was also in the special edition of the magazine.
+American Women’s Lacrosse player and University of Maryland graduate Alex Aust was also in the magazine’s special edition.MORE NEWS: Police Investigating After 34-Year-Old Man Shot In SW Baltimore